 Meditation and Mindfulness

-Studies show that meditation improves productivity by increasing focus, attention and the ability to multitask.
-It has also been shown to improve memory, enhance creativity and thinking outside the box, 4 as well as improve immune function.
+Studies show that meditation improves productivity by increasing focus and attention.
+It's also been shown to improve memory, enhance creativity and thinking outside the box, 4 as well as improve immune function.
 5

-The well-being of each individual is reflected in the quality of their work and performance.
+The well-being of each employee is reflected in the quality of their work and performance.

-When we are physically, mentally and emotionally healthy we perform more efficiently.
-We are more adaptable, we make fewer mistakes, are less susceptible to sickness and can maintain focus and concentration for longer periods of time without succumbing to fatigue.
-We are happier and friendlier 4, which creates a more supportive community and work environment.
+When employees are physically, mentally and emotionally healthy they perform more efficiently.
+They're more adaptable, make fewer mistakes, are less susceptible to sickness, and can maintain focus and concentration for longer periods of time without succumbing to fatigue.
+Healthy employees are happier and friendlier 4, which creates a more supportive community and work environment.